-rndc serve-stale status reports whether serving of stale answers is currently enabled, disabled by the configuration, or disabled by rndc.
+rndc serve-stale status reports whether caching and serving of stale answers is currently enabled or disabled.
 It also reports the values of stale-answer-ttl and max-stale-ttl.

+'''

 showzone zone [class [view]]

+'''

 This command prints the configuration of a running zone.